safdotdev/safacoda/scratchpad/sb_openstack/intro.md

 ## Ready to start?

 See the terminal on the right-hand side?
-It's currently installed NodeJS and Java which are used in this demo.
+It's currently installing NodeJS and Java which are used in this demo.

 Please wait until it's finished and you get a message saying good to go :)!
 Thanks and enjoy.